MicrosoftDocs/azure-dev-docs/articles/ux-beta/app-db-javascript/deploy-nodejs-mongodb-app-service.md

 ### [Azure portal](#tab/azure-portal)

-You must be signed in to the [Azure portal](https://portal.azure.com/) to complete these steps to create a CosmosDB.
+You must be signed in to the [Azure portal](https://portal.azure.com/) to complete these steps to create a Cosmos DB.

 | Instructions    | Screenshot |
 |:----------------|-----------:|